-On the brink of his latest movie, the Rocky spinoff Creed, here’s a tribute to one of Hollywood’s greats.
+On the brink of his latest movie, the currently filming sequel to the Rocky-series spinoff Creed, here’s a tribute to one of Hollywood’s greats.

-Adored and elevated, despised and rejected, Michael Sylvester Gardenzio Stallone of the United States of America, has been, in his chequered career an actor, a writer and a director of no mean repute.
+Adored and elevated, despised and rejected, Michael Sylvester Gardenzio Stallone of the United States of America, has been, in his chequered career an actor, a writer and a director of no small repute.

 From being hailed as the ‘Action Star of the Millennium’ to being slammed with the ‘Worst Actor of the Century’ tag, this athletically built Hollywood star so aptly mirrors the American dream of living life to the full, of never giving up how adverse the circumstances, of rising – Phoenix like – from the ashes of ignominy and neglect to bestride the world as Colossus, ever active, ever vibrant.